 Have you heard about Adobe’s recent update to Lightroom?
 It has a new feature called “Enhance Details”.
 Adobe says it:

 “approaches demosaicing in a new way to better resolve fine details and fix issues like false colors and zippering.
 Enhance Details uses machine learning—an extensively trained convolutional neural network (CNN)—to provide state-of-the-art quality for the images that really matter.”

-You can read an explanation of what they’ve done on their blog at this link: https://theblog.adobe.com/enhance-details/.
+You can read an explanation of what they’ve done at this link: https://helpx.adobe.com/camera-raw/using/enhance.html.
 It sounds like a another fascinating advance in computational photography.
 It’s also a great example of why you should shoot in Raw mode and save your original files – so you can take advantage of future software updates.
 Of course I had to try this out!